wazuh/wazuh-documentation/source/user-manual/api/rbac/reference.rst

 lists_read
 ^^^^^^^^^^^^^^^
-Allow read all lists paths in the system.
+Allow reading all list paths in the system.

 Actions
     - `lists:read`_